SAP/ui5-tooling/README.md

 Please check our [Contribution Guidelines](https://github.com/SAP/ui5-tooling/blob/master/CONTRIBUTING.md).

 ## Support
 Please follow our [Contribution Guidelines](https://github.com/SAP/ui5-tooling/blob/master/CONTRIBUTING.md#report-an-issue) on how to report an issue.
-Or chat with us in the [`#tooling`](https://openui5.slack.com/archives/C0A7QFN6B) channel of the [OpenUI5 Community Slack](https://ui5-slack-invite.cfapps.eu10.hana.ondemand.com/)
+Or chat with us in the [`#tooling`](https://openui5.slack.com/archives/C0A7QFN6B) channel of the [OpenUI5 Community Slack](https://ui5-slack-invite.cfapps.eu10.hana.ondemand.com/).
+For public Q&A, use the [`ui5-tooling` tag on Stack Overflow](https://stackoverflow.com/questions/tagged/ui5-tooling).